knpuniversity/oauth/knpu/authorization-code2.rst

     }

 When we refresh, we should get redirected back to the homepage.
-But on the right, we can see Brent climbing up the leaderboard.
+But on the right, Farmer Brent's egg count isn't going up.
 Let's go to COOP and collect a few more eggs manually.
 Back on FCL, if we count our eggs again, we get the updated count.
 Sweet!